 If your retail store sells clothing, the fashion design employed on the mannequins of your sales floor, as well as your interior design elements send strong visual cues to the shopper and can either enhance or distract from the retail experience.

 #8.
 Incorporate Technology

 Enhance displays with technology such as interactive touchscreens or other digital elements.
-Touchscreens incorporated into your visual display engages the customer.
+Touchscreens incorporated into your visual display engage the customer.
 Digital signage allows for easy adjustments when running special promotions and flash sales.

-The use of various retail merchandising techniques – such as utilizing the rule of three or capitalizing on the customer movement patterns – can elevate your visual merchandising.
+The use of various retail merchandising techniques – such as utilizing the rule of three or capitalizing on customer movement patterns – can elevate your visual merchandising.
 Try these tips to create displays that engage the customer, reflect your brand and, ultimately, influence sales.

 Find out how retailers like you are saving time and making money with the Rain POS system.
 POS, E-commerce, and Marketing all in one.